djaus2/Meltdown/README.md

 ## Updates
 1. **_Now a second version of the class that formalises the functionality making it easy to change the delimeters used.
 See the  V2 of the class.
 Also key steps (font color and links) are a separate functions.
 Uses the second schema below_**
+2. Some bug fixes completed.
+Test app has some test strings.

 ## Context